Vegetarian & Vegan at Queen’s University

 Vegan: excludes all animal derived foods including eggs, dairy and generally honey.

 A well-balanced vegetarian or vegan diet can meet all your nutrition needs as an adult.
-In fact, each of these diets have health benefits associated with them if followed correctly, including lower rates of:
+In fact, each of these diets have health benefits associated with them, including lower rates of:

 - Type 2 diabetes